-- The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Sociology. - The University's Tier II writing requirement for the Sociology major is met by completing Sociology 488 or 499.
+The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Sociology.

+The University's Tier II writing requirement for the Sociology major is met by completing Sociology 488 or 499.
 Those courses are referenced in item 3. a. below.

-The completion of Statistics and Probability 200, 201, 421 or 422, referenced in item 4. below may also satisfy the University mathematics requirement or the College of Social Science NATURAL SCIENCE REQUIREMENT, but not both. - 2.
+The completion of Statistics and Probability 200, 201, 421 or 422, referenced in item 4. below may also satisfy the University mathematics requirement or the College of Social Science NATURAL SCIENCE REQUIREMENT, but not both b.
+One of the following courses that are related to diversity: SOC 215 Race and Ethnicity 3 SOC 216 Sex and Gender 3 SOC 330 Social Stratification 3 C. A mini mum d of three additional Sociology courses at the 300 le vel or high nor at least one of which must be at the 400 level a

 The requirements of the College of Social Science for the Bachelor of Science degree.

-1
+CREDITS

-The a. ired major courses:
+3. The following g requ ired major courses:

+a. owing courses:

-SOC 100
+SOC 100 Introduction to Sociology4

 SOC 241 Social Psychology

-SOC 281 Methods of Social Research I
+SOC 281 Methods of Social Research I 4

-SOC 282 Methods of Social Research II
+SOC 282 Methods of Social Research II 4

-SOC 488 Sociological Theory (W) 3
+SOC 488 Sociological Theory (W)

 SOC 499 Social Issues and Change in

 Contemporary Society (W)

-b.
-One of f the fo bllowing courses that are related to diversity:

-SOC 215 Race and Ethnicity

-SOC 216 Sex and Gender

-SOC 330

-C. A mini mum d of three additional Sociology courses at the 300 level

-or high ner, at least one of which must be at the 400 level 9

-The College 's NAT URAL SCIENCE REQUIREMENT for the Sociology

-majo r is met by cor mpleting 15 additional credits in the natural sciences

-seled cted as t follows

-a.
-One o f the fo bllowing courses in computer science:

-CSE 101 Computer Concepts and Competencies 3

-CSE 131 Introduction to Technical Computing

-CSE 231 Introduction to Programming L.

-CSE 232 Introduction to Programming II

-b.
-One of f the fo bllowing courses:

-STT 200

-STT 201 Statistical Methods II4

-STT 421 Statistics I

-STT 422 Statistics II

-C. lditional credits in the following departments or pro-

-nemistry and Molecular Biology, Biological Science,

-Entomology, Geological Sciences, Mathematics, Mi-

-I Males les Osselles Disclosed Astronomic

-Chemistry, Entomology, Geological Sciences, Mathematics, Microbiology and Molecular Genetics, Physics and Astronomy, Plant Biology, Plant Pathology, Statistics and Probability, and Zoology.
+4. The College's NATURAL SCIENCE REQUIREMENT for the Sociology major is met by completing 15 additional credits in the natural sciences grams: Biochemistry and Molecular Biology, Biological Science, Chemistry, Entomology, Geological Sciences, Mathematics, Microbiology and Molecular Genetics, Physics and Astronomy, Plant Biology, Plant Pathology, Statistics and Probability, and Zoology.
 The completion of courses taken in fulfillment of the University Mathematics requirement may not apply towards this requirement.
-Students should see their academic adviser to obtain a list of approved courses which will meet this requirement.
+Students should see their academic advisor to obtain a list of approved courses which will meet this requirement.